heinzelotto/rust-opensc-sys/README.md

 The OpenSC shared library must be installed on you system to build the crate and run the resulting binary.

+By default the optional features `openssl` for OpenSSL support and `sm` for a Secure Messaging implementation are enabled.

 Since OpenSC is included as a git submodule, when cloning run `git clone --recursive https://github.com/heinzelotto/rust-opensc-sys` to retrieve the submodule as well.

 # Licensing